saptarshibasu/azure-study/README.md

   * Data disk count 16 or less
   * Linux Generation 2 VMs aren't supported
   * Shared VHD & FC Disk not supported
+* Recovery Service Vault has to be in the same region as the VMs

 ## Azure Migrate